Why Mentorship is Important

 How are students selected for mentorship?

-GMI partners with university professors to identify hard-working students who are eager to start their careers.
-Students attend a pre-mentorship orientation and will establish their LinkedIn accounts before the mentorship begins.
+GMI partners with universities and associations to identify underserved students who are eager to start their careers.
+Students attend a pre-mentorship orientation and will establish their LinkedIn profiles before the mentorship begins.

 Once I am matched with a student, what happens next?